LogOtter/log-otter/src/LogOtter.CosmosDb/README.md

 ## Auto Provisioning

-By default, the library expects the database to exist.
-To automatically provision the database, chain a call to `.WithAutoProvisioning()`:
+By default, the library expects the database and containers to exist.
+To automatically provision the database and containers, chain a call to `.WithAutoProvisioning()`:

 ```csharp
 services